Risk-Free Trialfor Any Hire

 On average, we match clients with talents within 48 hours.

-How do you verify talents?
+How do you vet talents?

 Do I communicate with talent directly?